Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 Let us define $J=\{h\in [t,j-1]\mid k(h)=k(j-1)\}$ and $J'=\{h \in [t,j-1] \mid k'(h)=k'(j-1)\}$.
 As job $j-1$ triggers doubling and we use the double-without-the-last trick\footnote{Note that if the algorithm does not use the double-without-the-last trick, we cannot prove that job $j-1$ is normal, which results in the failure to apply~\cref{pro:makespan:job-consist}. }, we have $k'(j-1)\leq K-1$ and therefore, $k'(h)\leq K-1$ for any $ h\in J'$.
 Additionally, due to~\cref{eqn:contradict} and $r_i\leq r_i'$ for each $i$, we have $k(h) \leq k'(h)\leq K-1$ for any $h\in J'$.
 On the other hand, since the algorithm never performs doubling due to a super large job in both worlds, we can conclude that all jobs in $J'$ are normal.
 By~\cref{pro:makespan:job-consist}, for each job $h\in J'$, we have $k(h) = k(j-1)$ since $k'(h) = k'(j-1)$, and therefore, $J'\subseteq J$.
 Finally, combining with~\Cref{pro:makespan:job-mono}, right after allocating job ${j-1}$, we have

 \end{proof}

-\begin{proof}[Proof of~\cref{pro:makespan:job-consist}] Before formally proving the lemma, we first introduce the intuition.
-At each job's arrival time, we will have a \emph{job size interval} of each level.
-For example, a job $h$ will be level $3$ if and only if its size falls into $(\Lambda_{h} \cdot r_{4}, \Lambda_{h} \cdot r_{3}]$.
-We call $(\Lambda_{h} \cdot r_{4}, \Lambda_{h} \cdot r_{3}]$ the job size interval of level $3$.
-However, $\Lambda_h$ and $\Lambda_h'$ may be different in the two different worlds (original and speed-up), so $k'(h)$ may also be different from $k(h)$.
-For example $k'(h)$ may become $2$ because $p_j$ falls into the job size interval of level $2$ in the speed-up world, which is $(\Lambda'_{h} \cdot r_{3}, \Lambda'_{h} \cdot r_{2}]$.
-However, we observe that, although they are different, if $h$ is normal, the job size intervals in which it falls in the two worlds are numerically equivalent.
-In the previous example, we prove that even if $k'(h)$ becomes $2$, $(\Lambda'_{h} \cdot r_{3}, \Lambda'_{h} \cdot r_{2}]$ is equivalent to $(\Lambda_{h} \cdot r_{4}, \Lambda_{h} \cdot r_{3}]$.
-In fact, those job size intervals other than the first and the last will shift but remain the same in both worlds.
-See~\cref{fig:jc3} for an illustration.
-As a result, for two normal jobs $h_1$ and $h_2$, if falling in the same job size interval in the original world, they will fall in the same job size interval in the speed-up world, even if the level may change.
+\begin{proof}[Proof of~\cref{pro:makespan:job-consist}] Before proving the lemma, we first provide some intuition.
+At the arrival of each job, we define a \emph{job size interval} for every level.
+For instance, a job $h$ is at level $3$ if and only if its size lies in $(\Lambda_{h}\cdot r_{4},\, \Lambda_{h}\cdot r_{3}]$; we call this range the job size interval of level $3$.
+Note that the parameters $\{\Lambda_h, r, k(h)\}$ in the original world and $\{\Lambda_h', r', k'(h)\}$ in the speed-up world may differ.
+For example, $k'(h)$ may become $4$ if $p_h$ falls into the level-$4$ interval in the speed-up world, namely $(\Lambda'_{h}\cdot r'_{5},\, \Lambda'_{h}\cdot r'_{4}]$.
+Nevertheless, we observe that for a normal job $h$, the two intervals containing $h$ are numerically identical: $\Lambda'_{h}\cdot r'_{5}=\Lambda_{h}\cdot r_{4}$ and $\Lambda'_{h}\cdot r'_{4}=\Lambda_{h}\cdot r_{3}$.
+In other words, except for the first and the last level, the job size intervals may shift in index but remain the same as numerical ranges in the two worlds; see~\cref{fig:jc3} for an illustration.
+Consequently, for two normal jobs $h_1$ and $h_2$, if they fall into the same job size interval in the original world, then they also fall into the same (numerically identical) job size interval in the speed-up world, even though their level indices may change.